 In this ever image-conscious world, more and more people want to have a smile to be proud of.
 Let’s face it, white, perfectly-aligned teeth look great!
 Many celebrities have had cosmetic dental work done to brighten and straighten their teeth.

 So, should you get your teeth straightened?
 Well, that’s a very personal choice, but your decision may be influenced by many factors.
+According to Dr Owain Evans, an orthodontist in Cardiff, there are various considerations:

 Teeth Straightening Treatments

-The teeth straightening treatment is performed by a specially trained dentist called an Orthodontist – find one at findorthodontsist.co.uk.
+The teeth straightening treatment is performed by a specially trained dentist called an Orthodontist – find one at findorthodontists.co.uk.
 They will do examination work before undertaking any work so as to establish an appropriate course of treatment which generally comprises two stages:

 1. Braces, which help to slowly realign and straighten the teeth.
 Treatments available include: